Eighty Years' War, 1621–1648: Meuse campaign and failed negotiations (1632–1634)

 On the Dutch side, there was the usual disunity.
 Frederick Henry hoped to achieve a quick result, but Friesland, Groningen, and Zeeland opposed the talks outright, while divided Holland dithered.
 Eventually, those four provinces authorised talks with only the southern provinces, leaving Spain out.
-Evidently, such an approach would make the resulting agreement worthless, as only Spain possessed any troops.
+Evidently, such an approach would make the resulting agreement worthless, as it was Spain, not the southern provinces, that possessed troops.
 The peace party in the Republic finally brought about meaningful negotiations in December 1632, when valuable time had already been lost, enabling Spain to send reinforcements.
 Both sides presented demands that were irreconcilable at first, but after much palaver the southern demands were reduced to the evacuation of Portuguese Brazil (which had been invaded by the WIC in 1630) by the Dutch.
 In return, they offered Breda and an indemnity for the WIC for giving up Brazil.
 The Dutch (over the opposition of the war party that considered the demands too lenient) reduced its demands to Breda, Geldern and the Meierij area around 's-Hertogenbosch, in addition to tariff concessions in the South.
 Furthermore, as they realised that Spain would never concede Brazil, they proposed to limit the peace to Europe, continuing the war overseas.

 By June 1633 the talks were on the verge of collapse.
 A shift in Dutch politics ensued that would prove fateful for the Republic.
 Frederick Henry, sensing that the talks were going nowhere, proposed to put an ultimatum to the other side to accept the Dutch demands.
 However, he lost the support of the "peace party" in Holland, led by Amsterdam.
 These regents wanted to offer further concessions to gain peace.
 The peace party gained the upper hand in Holland, for the first time since 1618 standing up to the stadtholder and the Counter-Remonstrants.
 Frederick Henry, however, managed to gain the support of the majority of the other provinces and those voted on 9 December 1633 (overruling Holland and Overijssel) to break off the talks.
-Despite gaining the fortresses along the Meuse, northern attempts in the next years to attack Antwerp and Brussels would fail.
+Despite gaining the fortresses along the Meuse, Dutch attempts in the next years to attack Antwerp and Brussels would fail.
 The Dutch were disappointed by the lack of support they received from the Southern population.